 I mean look how cute are they!?!?!

-From there we had a short drive over to Marta’s house where they showed us different Dominican plants including bananas, cocoa beans, coffee beans, cinnamon, and more.
+From there we had a short drive over to Marta’s house where they showed us different Dominican plants including bananas, cocoa beans, coffee beans, which is available on ผง โกโก้, cinnamon, and more.
 They showed us quickly how the beans are processed.
 We got to enjoy some fresh fruit and the Dominican National drink called Mama Juana.

 Here’s our tour guide, Denise, talking about different plants in Marta’s yard.

 On our way back to the cruise ship, we had gotten a text from Drew.
 We don’t pay for wifi on the cruise ship, so while cruising we only get texts or go online when we have free wifi at port.
 Anyway, there was free wifi on the bus so we had turned wifi on on our phones.
 The text from Drew said said he would appreciate a phone call from us if at all possible.
 Nothing to worry about.
 So Rob managed to make a wifi call while riding on the bus.
 Drew needed advice about possibly making an offer on a house!